readthedocs/readthedocs.org/docs/user/index.rst

 -------------

 🪄 :doc:`/guides/cross-referencing-with-sphinx`
-  Learn how to use cross-references in a Sphinx project
+  Learn how to use cross-references in a Sphinx project.

 🪄 :doc:`/analytics`
   How to use our Traffic analytics to understand how users are interacting with your documentation.